-- (1) Member of our audit committee - (2) Member of our compensation committee - (3) Member of our nominating and corporate governance committee - \ Mr. Cohen will resign as our Chief Executive Officer on the day after the effectiveness of the registration statement of which this prospectus forms a part. - \\ Mr. Hirsch is our director and President and will become our Chief Executive Officer on October 2, 2020. - \\\ Ms. Chen resigned from our board of directors on October 1, 2020.
+- (1) Member of our audit committee - (2) Member of our compensation committee - (3) Member of our nominating and corporate governance committee - Mr. Cohen will resign as our Chief Executive Officer on the day after the effectiveness of the registration statement of which this prospectus forms a part. - Mr. Hirsch is our director and President and will become our Chief Executive Officer on the day after the effectiveness of the registration statement of which this prospectus forms a part. - Ms. Chen will resign from our board of directors contingent upon and effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.